 Sometimes we had breakfast included in the room price and sometimes not.
 Generally we ate 2 meals a day with some snacking in between.

 Our general complaint in Japan was that public WiFi is limited with limited pay for use options.
-We didn’t expect this in a country that is in many ways so advanced.
+We didn’t expect this in a country that is so advanced in so many ways.

-We purchased a Freetel data only SIM from BIC camera so had data.This was not an ideal solution as we didn’t buy enough data and had to recharge with the only one premium priced option - 500MB at Yen 1050.
-Quite limited in such an advanced first world country?
+We purchased a Freetel data only SIM from BIC camera so had data.This was not an ideal solution as we didn’t buy enough data and had to recharge with the only one premium priced option - 500MB at Yen1 050 (US$10).
+Quite a limited choice in such an advanced first world country.

 - If on a JR Rail pass use Hyperdia with JR activated.
 If not on a JR rail pass use Hyperdia with the JR not activated - use the trains suggested by the app and don’t be tempted to second guess it!!
 You will suffer the consequences … doubt and confusion.

 - To miss the crowds visit popular sites in the early morning.

 - The quantity of litter is in inverse proportion to the number of bins

 - Japan should be on everyone’s travel bucket list.
 Excuses could include 2019 Rugby World Cup or 2020 Olympic Games.

 - Buy a SIM card as soon as you arrive.
 Plan your data requirements and rather buy too much up front at the lower price.